bleaktwig/yuadrem-wiki/docs/religion/index.md

 |:------------------------------------------------------:|
 | _Etian signature of Tinos._                            |

 * **Vugar** is the god of family and generosity.
-As a mortal, he was the protected prince of the kingdom of Vamerit<!-- TODO.
-Link. --> and was renowned for establishing laws pertaining to family and hereditary rights to the Seven Princedoms<!-- NOTE.
-Link. -->.
+As a mortal, he was the protected prince of the kingdom of Vamerit<!--TODO:LINK---> and was renowned for establishing laws pertaining to family and hereditary rights to the Seven Princedoms<!--TODO:LINK--->.
 He was ascended by Bagrat, and is often depicted with a silver toga of simple style.

 As far as is known, there exist only four illuminants alive in the Fesh Peninsula at the current date.
 Skepticism is encouraged, however, as mevic gods have performed many ascensions surreptitiously, with the echelon of the new god only divulged years later, sometimes posthumously.

 * **Anush**, also known as Doran, is the god of rot and fertility.
 They are an elf born outside the reach of Tek, and thus unable to commune with the god-tree.
-Rather than becoming feral, like their kin in Knagan<!-- TODO.
-Link. -->, the illuminant didn't let their birth become a weakness, and now spreads tekust spores<!-- TODO.
-Link. --> and assists in funerary rituals across the Fesh Peninsula.
+Rather than becoming feral, like their kin in Knagan<!--TODO:LINK--->, the illuminant didn't let their birth become a weakness, and now spreads tekust spores<!--TODO:LINK---> and assists in funerary rituals across the Fesh Peninsula.
 They were recently ascended by Bagrat, which has only emboldened their spirit and that of their followers.

 * **Do Zazuzu** is the god of mischief and pageants.
-He is an oras imate<!-- TODO.
-Link. --> famous for his role in the independence of Viphoger and his graceful antics.
+He is an oras imate<!--TODO:LINK---> famous for his role in the independence of Viphoger and his graceful antics.
 He was ascended by the god of joy Matevos, and now runs a traveling company of troubadours and acrobats that performs all around the Fesh Peninsula.

 * **Jirek** is the god of might and salt.
-He is a treb gat<!--TODO.
-Link. --> that was ascended by Vahan after he bested and killed the god's previous champion, Rerisi.
+He is a [treb](../kins/hume.md#gat-culture) that was ascended by Vahan after he bested and killed the god's previous champion, Rerisi.
 The illuminant is now one of the chiefs of Nalash, and lives in the Ruti mountains waiting for challengers to try and take his title.

 * **Vakris** is the god of madness and scavengers.
-He is a dral ird<!-- TODO.
-Link. --> who was the leader of an infamous band of bandits in the Idul Ridge<!-- TODO.
-Link. --> before being captured by Vawe, the Regent Prince of Ushpavam<!-- TODO.
-Link. -->.
+He is a [dral](../kins/hume.md#ird-culture) who was the leader of an infamous band of bandits in the Idul Ridge<!--TODO:LINK---> before being captured by Vawe, the Regent Prince of Ushpavam<!--TODO:LINK--->.
 He was exiled after having his group slaughtered and his body disfigured through torture, yet was later ascended in a perverse act of kindness by the goddess of retribution Fusine.
 He now roams the ridge readying his vengeance, while madly striking any who approach him.